-Candidates in the Education Department's Masters of Arts in Teaching and Teaching Credential (MATTC) program are expected to consistently display conduct befitting the profession in their classes at SCU as well as in their placement sites.
+Candidates in the Education Department's Masters of Arts in Teaching and Teaching Credential (MATTC) and the Masters of Arts in Educational Leadership (EDL) program are expected to consistently display conduct befitting the profession in their classes at SCU as well as in their placement sites.
 For the purposes of our program, this includes, but is not limited to, meeting all university and program requirements and deadlines; adapting to institutional and/or professional expectations and policies; relating appropriately to fellow candidates, faculty, staff, master teachers and field supervisors; demonstrating sensitivity to the social, cultural, economic, and linguistic context of the placement site; refraining from the use of drugs or alcohol while in class or at a placement site; and adhering to professional expectations for dress, appearance, and personal hygiene as a classroom teacher.
 Candidates whose professional behavior does not meet these minimal standards may be referred to the EPR process.

-Please note that a MATTC candidate who demonstrates an egregious breach of professional conduct may be dismissed from the program immediately by the Office of the Dean.
+Please note that a MATTC or EDL candidate who demonstrates an egregious breach of professional conduct may be dismissed from the program immediately by the Office of the Dean.
 If necessary, appropriate legal action will be taken.
-Egregious breaches of professional conduct include, but are not limited to: rough or inappropriate physical conduct or hostile, threatening, or demeaning speech or behavior toward a member of the MATTC community or a student at a placement site; inappropriate social/interpersonal interactions with a student, master teacher, or field supervisor in a placement site; disclosure of confidential information about a fellow MATTC candidate or student in a placement site; and misrepresenting his/her qualifications, preparation, or status in the MATTC program.
+Egregious breaches of professional conduct include, but are not limited to: rough or inappropriate physical conduct or hostile, threatening, or demeaning speech or behavior toward a member of the MATTC or EDL community or a student at a placement site; inappropriate social/interpersonal interactions with a student, master teacher, or field supervisor in a placement site; disclosure of confidential information about a fellow student in a placement site; and misrepresenting his/her qualifications, preparation, or status in the MATTC or EDL program.